-Module 5 of the Absolute Basics of Physical & Structural Properties of Molecules course.
+Module 5 of the Absolute Basics of Techniques for Determination of Physical & Structural Properties of Molecules course.

 - Duration: 4.5 hours